mikakallberg/Project-Portfolio-5-DRF/testing.md

 - Testing done on profile list view in backend UI.
    - Possible for superuser to edit user profiles in UI.
       - Future testing to see if another regular user can change info on other users.
+- Testing done on profile 1, 3 and 5 after adding authentication.
+Testing also in logged out state.
+Only owner can access edit tool for profile.

 #